edwardmurphy/edwardmurphy.github.io-src/content/Data Science/sql-server-r-server.md

 4. R Tools for Visual Studio (RTVS): Turns Visual Studio into an IDE for R. Uses R Open to interpret code developed in Visual Studio.

 5. SQL Server Management Studio (SSMS): The GUI for managing servers.

+## Installation

+I followed the installation directions in reference 1 to install Microsoft SQL Server 2016 Developer edition with R Services, SQL Server Management Studio, Visual Studio 2015, Microsoft R Open, and R Tools for Visual Studio.
+I also downloaded and unzipped the examples from the [RVTS-docs  Github repo](https://github.com/microsoft/RTVS-docs).

+What's next?
+Well my tendency is to want to run with the R Tools examples, and oh yeah try out the Python Tools too, and ... do things that don't include SQL Server.
+My first test of sticking to my goals.
+The data science applications will follow, but let's stay on SQL Server topics.

+## SQL Server Databases and Admin

+So we have a software product that can create and manage databases.
+Do I know how to create databases?
+Do I know how to access these databases?
+Do I know how to administer these databases among users?
+Do I know how to remotely access these databases?
+Nope!
+So I think it's time to find another reference to walk through these capabilities.